ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 ## Miscellaneous

-There are a couple of related Libraries, all providing means to handle large flows of data:
+There are a couple of related libraries, all providing means to handle large flows of data:

 * Rizo I [Streaming](/p/streaming)